Understanding and Unbiasing IPv6 Hitlists

 The responsive addresses include addresses from non-aliased prefixes only.

-notes about aliased prefixes below to make use of them.
+Please see the notes about aliased prefixes below to make use of them.

 Registration-First Service